 I know one question that will be asked is if you can bake this fizzing bath salts recipe on low heat to dry faster.
 I did experiment with that, and the fizzing action was greatly reduced when heat was used to assist drying.
 So I highly recommend air drying.

 Keep in mind that mica does typically leave a ring in the tub and it can be slippery, so that may factor into your decision on which colorant to use.
 Of course, you could leave them white too and not use any colorant at all.
+Or you can use polysorbate 80 like we did in these bath bombs to bind the coloring.

 These Pop Rocks Fizzing Bath Salts would make the perfect gift for a child of the 80’s like me, or anyone who loves fun homemade beauty products.
+I hope you and anyone you gift them to will enjoy my creation of Pop Rocks fizzing bath salts.

 How to Make Pop Rocks Fizzing Bath Salts